 University Entrance Option: This option is intended for students who wish to pursue a baccalaureate degree but do not currently meet the admission requirements and/or competitive admission average for the baccalaureate degree of their choice.
 Admission is competitive and applicants will be considered in the high school or mature student categories only.

-Open Studies: This is an open category which allows applicants to enter Mount Royal to take credit and/or upgrading courses as long as you have met the English Language Proficiency Requirement (if your first language is not English).
+Open Studies: This is an open category which allows applicants to enter Mount Royal to take credit and/or upgrading courses as long as you have met the English Language Proficiency Requirement - for Spring 2014 or Fall 2014 (if your first language is not English).
 Please note that if the number of applicants who apply during early admission for Open Studies exceeds the space available, applicants will be considered on a first come, first serve basis.

 Although International applicants will be assessed for admission under the applicable admission category as indicated above, additional information for International applicants is available.